The Captain, August 1902

 But between his costume and that of the rest there was this subtle distinction.
 They wore their own mackintoshes.
 He wore somebody else’s.

-The bulk of the school had split up into sections, each section making for its own house, and Merevale’s was already in sight, when Harrison felt himself grasped from behind.
+The bulk of the school had split up into sections, each section making for its own house, and Merevale’s was already within sight, when Harrison felt himself grasped from behind.
 He turned, to see Graham.

 “Might I ask,” enquired Tony with great politeness, “who said you might wear my mackintosh?”